salihanmridha/smartpay/README.md

 - Clone the repository
 - Composer update
 - run: npm install
-- run: npm run dev
-- run: npm run build
+- run: npm run dev or npm run build
 - Rename .env.example to .env
 - run: php artisan key:generate
 - run: php artisan migrate:fresh --seed
-- if any error is thrown in the console then check if your sqlite driver is working or not. if working then try to run: touch database/database.sqlite and then run php artisan migrate --seed
+- if any error is thrown in the console then check if your sqlite driver is working or not. if working then try to run: touch database/database.sqlite and then run php artisan migrate:fresh --seed
 - run: php artisan optimize
 - run: php artisan cache:clear
 - run: php artisan serve